1Madgeek/react-flow-builder/README.md

 3. [ ] **Enhanced Conditional Logic**: Enable complex branching conditions, allowing for more advanced workflows based on dynamic data or inputs.

-4. [ ] **Customizable UI**: Options for users to customize the look and feel of their canvas, blocks, and connections.
+4. [ ] **Customizable UI**: Options for users to customize the look and feel of their canvas, nodes, and connections.

 ### Future Enhancements